 Despite these flaws, however, SMSs are still regularly used by financial institutions as a second layer of authentication.
 However, fintechs, whose business propositions rely on the security of their offerings, need to take this evidence seriously and begin implementing the other available, and far more secure alternatives to SMS as a 2FA, which include hardware, software, IP, GPS or biometric authentication.

 Hardware authentication uses a dedicated physical device to grant access to an application.
-Its strength lies in the fact that the user has to have the physical device, such as a token, to get access to the computer or application.
+Its strength lies in the fact that the user has to have a physical device, such as a token, to get access to the computer or application.
 The device creates a unique and temporary code that, in addition to a password, enables the user to gain access to the system.
 The drawback is that the device can get lost or stolen, which creates problems accessing the system for the user.

 Meanwhile, software authentication makes use of token codes that are generated with a mobile application like Google Authenticator.
 The main benefit of using this form of authentication is that it does not rely on the phone network for authentication.

 IP-based authentication checks the user’s IP address when logging in and confirms it correlates with the vendor’s database.
 This method of authentication eliminates the need for user IDs and passwords and SMS authentication.
-It also blocks access to IPs that suspected of being malicious and only allows logins from known IP addresses.
+It also blocks access to IPs that are suspected of being malicious and only allows logins from known IP addresses.

 GPS authentication uses mobile GPS data as an added level of security that allows banks or other payment providers to use the geolocation information gained from the app to determine whether a transaction aligns with the location of the individual’s mobile.

 Biometric authentication, using a thumbprint or facial recognition, is becoming more commonplace.
 It is one of the three types of authentication, namely inherence, using “something you are” to verify your identity.
-The main advantage of using biometric authentication is that it relies on the unique physical traits of an individual and is very accurate in authenticating the end-user.
+The main advantage of using biometric authentication is that it relies on the unique physical traits of an individual and is very accurate in authenticating the end user.